CHARLOTTE, N.C. (AP) — Talk about shooting the lights out.

 "We didn't know how long the chains would last," Sherill said.
 "The Winston-Salem coach (Bobby Collins) agreed it didn't look safe.
 I've been in basketball a long time; this is the first time I've ever had a draw."

-The release from the CIAA also stated the situation is covered under Rule 5, Section 4 for Interrupted Game:
+The release also stated that the situation is covered in their rules under, Section 4.
+Interrupted Game:

 "When a game is interrupted because of events beyond the control of the responsible administrative authorities, it shall be continued from the point of interruption unless the teams agree otherwise or there are applicable conference, league or association rules."